fullmetalbrackets/website/content/articles/setup-a-samba-share-on-linux-via-command-line.md

 Let's explain these parameters briefly:

 - Under `[global]`, the `workgroup =` parameter is important; you'll need to specify a Workgroup to access the share from Windows.
-The default is most likely WORKGROUP unless you changed it on your Windows PC.
+The default is most likely **WORKGROUP** unless you changed it on your Windows PC.
 Just make sure it's the same for all the machines you want accessing the share.
 - `netbios name =` is important, you want this to match your server's **hostname**.
 - `security = user` is the default security mode for Samba and the one most compatible with Windows.
 You don't really have to specify this since it's the default, but I like to anyway.
-- `[public]` within brackets sets the share's name to "public."
+- `[public]` within brackets sets the share's name to "**public**."
 - `path =` will contain the direct path to the directory you want to share.
 - `browsable = yes` allows the share to be accessible from Windows PCs.
 - `writable = yes` and `read only = no` allows the directories and files in the share to be created, modified, or deleted from other computers that access it.